 - If I get an offer, can I pull in a roommate?

-If you are offered a position in our apartment-style housing in February, you can request to pull in one roommate into your apartment.
-That student must also apply for housing and you both must mutually confirm each other by the deadline.
-If you are offered a position any time between March-August it is not possible to pull in a roommate.
+If you are offered a position in our apartment-style housing, in February, 2023, you can request to pull in one roommate into your apartment.
+That student must have already applied for housing, not be on the waitlist, and you must mutually confirm each other by Friday, February 24, 2023,by 5 pm.
+If you are offered a position after the Feb 24 deadline, you are not able to pull in a roommate.

 - Can I get feedback on my application or interview if not selected?